December 2, 2024

 5. Pace your efforts before the final screening by working according to your own production shedule.

 6. Use any combination of one or more of the rendering options through Maya, including Maya Software, VRay, Maya Hardware, or, Arnold (ask for special instuctions on this option, but not recommended if you have not worked with it this term).
-Render your work in medium to high raytrace quality.
+With respect to the Maya Software option, render your work in medium to high raytrace quality.

 7. Post your work to the submit folder for exercise 5 as well as on a backup storage device for your own safekeeping.

-8. Use composite rendering and editng techniques to allow flexibility in putting together sequences and to save time.
+8. At your discretion, use composite rendering and editng techniques to allow flexibility in putting together sequences and to save time.

 10. Compile the resulting animation in a "mp4" format .